cmsimple-xh/cmsimple-xh/README.txt

  Log in with 'test'!
 You will be redirected automatically:
  Settings > Password
  You can now enter your own password here.

+ If the 5 minutes have elapsed, it is only possible to log on to the system again, if the file /userfiles/downloads/.defaultpw.lock is deleted via the FTP program.
+ From this moment on, 5 minutes run again.

  IMPORTANT NOTE
  =================